-The researchers developed artificial cells which automatically release insulin into the bloodstream in case of rise in the sugar levels.
+The researchers developed artificial cells which automatically release insulin into the bloodstream in case of rising sugar levels.

 These ABCs. i.e., artificial beta cells mimic the functions of the natural controllers of sugar, the beta cells of the pancreas.
 In fact, the dysfunction or loss of these cells leads to cases of type II diabetes and type I diabetes.

 The main idea is to insert these artificial cells into the patients.
-And replace them every few days or insert them by a disposable or painless skin patch.
+And replace them every few days or insert them with a disposable or painless skin patch.

 The researchers gave one single injection of these cells in mice with diabetes that lacked beta cells.
 This injection normalized the blood sugar levels of the animals fast and also kept their levels normal for 5 days.